 She was commissioned by 2011 Queensland Music Festival artistic director Deborah Conway to co-compose Behind the Cane with David Bridie, involving over 100 artists from the community of Bowen.
 Over 8,000 people saw this work performed by the shores of Bowen, telling the little known story of the South Sea Islanders of North Queensland.

 Andrée's acclaimed experimental concept album/podcast Listen to Me in response to the crisis of violence against women, involving 8 Australian writers and 12 musicians was broadcast on FBi's 'All the Best' in July 2018.
 Listen to Me was supported by the Australia Council for the Arts and Musica Viva.

-Andrée is currently developing a chamber opera Three Marys with a libretto by Christine Evans, which was workshopped at Opera Queensland in partnership with QPAC in 2019.
-She is composing the score and sound design for Bell Shakespeare's production of Much Ado About Nothing for national tour this year.
+Andrée is currently developing a chamber opera Three Marys with a libretto by Christine Evans, which was workshopped at Opera Queensland in partnership with QPAC, in 2019.

 Select awards and achievements:

 Awarded the 2017 Australia Council for the Arts Music Fellowship, for works to be made in 2018-19;